justinross102/386-blog/_posts/2023-11-29-fourth-post.md

 # Questions and Visualizations

-As we begin an analysis of this data, the first question I have is: **which theme park has the most attractions?**
+As we begin an analysis of this data, the first question I have is: **Which theme park has the most attractions?**

 <img src="{{site.url}}/{{site.baseurl}}/assets/images/graph1.png" alt="" style="width:800px;"/>